uvthegreat/student-marks-prediction/README.md

 The model is built using multiple linear regression implemented from scratch.
 The following steps were performed:

 1. **Data Preprocessing**:

    - Handling missing values.
    - Scaling or Normalizing features if necessary.

 2. **Model Training**:

    - Split the data into training and test sets.
    - Train a multiple regression model on the training data using custom functions for gradient descent and cost calculation.

 3. **Evaluation**:
    - Evaluate the model using Mean Squared Error (MSE) and R-squared (R²) metrics.

 ## Results

 The final model achieved the following impressive results on the test set:

 - **Mean Squared Error (MSE): 4.24**
 - **R-squared (R²): 0.98**
+- **Accuracy within a tolerance of 4.5: 96.60%**

 These metrics indicate that the model is highly accurate, explaining 98% of the variance in student marks with a relatively small average error.